 Desolate vistas, noxious gas, people sinking into the ground – no this isn’t a description of a scene from a horror film.
 It’s every day life in Centralia, Pennsylvania, a creepy abandoned town that’s been on fire since 1962.

 There aren’t escaped mental patients roaming the streets of this abandoned coal mining town, but that doesn’t make it any less of a creepy tourist destination.
-If you can make it past the barricades set up to keep you driving down a collapsing road (and the random spurts of smoke that can kill you if you inhale too many fumes), then you’ll find an empty town that was once home to thousands of people who fell victim to the hubris that only comes with building a town on top of a coal mine.
+Past the barricades set up to keep people from driving down a collapsing road (and the random spurts of lethal smoke that can seriously harm if inhaled), there is an empty town that was once home to thousands of people whose only sin was living in a town built on top of a coal mine.

-If Centralia, Pennsylvania looks familiar, that's because it was the basis for the design of Silent Hill, a psychological horror game based around the mysterious happenings in a desolate town.
-Thanks to the fire that’s still raging below the town, Centralia has become the very essence of a ghost town—barring a nearby church that's still standing.
-Honestly, it’s a complete blight on Pennsylvania, and the country.
-But it is kind of a cool blight.
-How great is it that you can go to a ghost town that’s crumbling apart and growing creepier by the day?
-Like, for realsies!
-When planning your trip to Centralia, you should keep these horrifying facts about the ghost town that inspired Silent Hill in mind.
+If Centralia, Pennsylvania, seems familiar, that's because it was the basis for the design of Silent Hill, a psychological horror game based around the mysterious happenings in a desolate town.
+Thanks to a fire still raging below the town, Centralia has become the very essence of a ghost town - empty, creepy, and dangerous to those still living.

-The fumes of Centralia's underground fire didn't just destroy the roads, homes, and people of its fair township (because that wouldn't be nearly metal enough), the carbon monoxide also managed to poison the vegetation around the town.
-It turned everything into an eerie wasteland where nothing seems to be living, but rather hovering just at the point of death.
+The fumes of Centralia's underground fire didn't just destroy the roads and homes, the carbon monoxide also managed to taint the vegetation around the town.
+It turned the town into an eerie wasteland where nothing seems to be living, but rather hovering just at the point of demise.

 The Closer You Get To The City The Worse The Road Gets

-In fact, as if in some kind of pseudo-realistic video game, the closer you come to the city the worse the road gets.
-Visitors are warned to keep watch of their children at all times in case a sink hole opens in the road and swallows them up.
-You know, typical "fun for the whole family" kind of stuff.
+In fact, the closer you come to the city the worse the road gets.
+People who happen to be in the vicinity are warned to keep watch of their children at all times in case a sink hole opens in the road.

-You Can Choke To Death If You're In Town For Too Long
+It Is Dangerous To Stay In Town For Too Long

-Let's say you want to do some urban exploring of Centralia.
-That's fine (you insane lunatic), but you should take care of your sightseeing and then get right the hell out.
-Because of the constant release of noxious fumes into the air, it's very possible that you can asphyxiate due to smoke inhalation - even if you're outside.
+Due to the constant release of noxious fumes into the air, it's very possible to asphyxiate due to smoke inhalation - even if you're outside.